 I develop and run bespoke training on all aspects of autism.
 I specialise in advanced autism knowledge specifically for public sector professionals: social workers, teachers, health staff at all levels.
-I bring together my extensive knowledge of autism with my familiarity with the social care and education sectors to support practitioners with practical knowledge such as: autism strategy implementation; advanced autism for social care (including capacity assessment & safeguarding issues); autism in educational settings (including specialist topics such as sensory issues, communication, challenging behaviour); and many more.
+I bring together my extensive knowledge of autism with my familiarity with the social care, health and education sectors to support practitioners with practical knowledge such as: autism strategy implementation; advanced autism for social care (including capacity assessment & safeguarding issues); autism in educational settings (including specialist topics such as sensory issues, communication, challenging behaviour); and many more.

-I provide a limited specialist advocacy service to the autistic community and to advise other more general advocates.
+I provide a very limited specialist advocacy service to the autistic community and to advise other more general advocates.

 I am a female autistic living in North West England.
 I have two children who are both also autistic.
 I have extensive experience as a trainer, consultant and speaker across the social care, education and health fields.
 I can offer highly specialist expertise in both autism and the legal framework of social care.

-I have a strong working familiarity with the relevant legislative and policy background in the broad areas of social care, disability discrimination, human rights and safeguarding.
+I have a strong working familiarity with the relevant legislative and policy background in the broad areas of social care, disability discrimination, human rights and adult safeguarding.
 With a background in areas of public law including Human Rights and Disability Law, I engage in regular case reporting and maintain expert knowledge in the legal frameworks relevant to social care including the Care Act, Mental Capacity Law (including Deprivation of Liberty), Safeguarding and SEND law.
 I have experience working across the education, health and social care fields and meeting the needs of professionals working in those contexts.
 I have the research, communication and analytical skills to adapt my knowledge to new environments quickly and productively.